 Get wordsmithing help.
 This is a skill that is difficult to master — if you can, get the help of an expert when it comes to the final stages of refining the language in your values.

-You may need to go through this process a few times — draft, meet, discuss, modify, redraft, and repeat — before landing on an interpretation that everyone can stand behind.
+You may need to do this process a few times — draft, meet, discuss, modify, redraft, and repeat — before landing on an interpretation that everyone can stand behind.

 It’s okay to take time.
 The more thoughtful and intentional this process, even if it’s slow, the better.